StevenVentura/Panicards/README.md

 Instructions to run this game:

 1) download and run PanicardsClient on both Guest&Host computers.
-It should generate two image files besides the jar.
+It should generate two image files alongside the jar.

 2) download and run PanicardsServer on Host computer.
 It should generate a GameRules.txt file.